Lacusch/Born2beroot/README.md

 # Born2beroot
+This project required you to set up a debian virtual mashine and get ito the basics of system administration.
+A requirement for this was to create a monitoring strip to show some required info about thi system.
-This is just a quick explanation of the script and what each line does.
+This README is just a quick explanation of the script and what each line does.

 ## Explanations:
 This script is using awk to achieve more advanced options, this section